Congratulations on being 29 weeks pregnant!

-These early smiles are thought to be reflexes rather than triggered by emotion.
+This type of early smile is thought to be a reflex rather than an action triggered by emotion.

 In fact, babies lose this reflex quite early.
 Premature babies will smile more often than full term babies.

-Responsive smiles, that is, smiles which happen due to sensory input, start happening around 6-8 weeks after birth.
+Responsive smiles – that is, smiles that happen due to sensory input – start to happen around 6-8 weeks after birth.

 Social smiles occur about 3-4 months after birth.
-This is when your baby beings smiling as a reaction to your actions and gestures.
+This is when your baby begins to smile as a reaction to your actions and gestures.

 Counting Baby Kicks

-Now is a good time to start counting baby’s kicks, to help ensure everything’s on track.
+Now is a good time to start counting baby’s kicks, to make sure everything’s on track.

-You can count kicks once in the morning and once at night every day.
+You can count kicks each day – once in the morning and once at night.

 Get your partner in on the action, too!

-As you’re the one growing the baby and can feel everything, anything that your partner can feel helps make this more real and more connected to your baby and pregnancy.
+You’re the one growing the baby, so you can feel everything that’s happening all the time.
+Anything your partner can also feel helps make it more real, and allows your partner to feel more connected to your baby and the pregnancy.

-When you decide to start counting, look for ten movements (not just kicks) within an hour.
+When you decide to start counting, look for ten movements (not just kicks) within one hour.

-To make the counting period easier, it’s a good idea to have a little snack before you begin counting, or to plan your counting time to come after a meal.
+To make the counting period easier, it’s a good idea to have a little snack before you begin, or to plan to start your counting time after a meal.
 The blood sugar rush usually gets baby going.

 Read more in our article Baby Kicking – 9 Facts You Need To Know.

-Your baby’s weight is about 1.5 kg and she is about 37-42 cm long, roughly the size of a butternut squash or large zucchini.
+Your baby’s weight is now about 1.5 kg and he is about 37-42 cm long – roughly the size of a butternut squash or large zucchini.